LINBIT/drbd-reactor/src/plugin/umh.md

 A note on `DRBD_BACKING_DEV*`: DRBD does not know the backing device path of its peer, so the device set in these variables is the *local* backing device path!
 Usually the backing device names on all peers are the same for diskful nodes, but it is not strictly required.
-This was not invented by `drbdd`, this is how these variables always have been set when DRBD kernel called user mode helpers from kernel space.
+This was not invented by `drbd-reactor`, this is how these variables always have been set when DRBD kernel called user mode helpers from kernel space.
 So this might be unexpected, but that is what it always was.